Allatoona Quilters’ Guild

 1. For selling tickets for door prizes before the start of the monthly membership meeting and during the break.

-2. Using money generated from ticket sales to buy door prizes at quilt shops, fabric stores or online.
+2. Using money generated from ticket sales buy door prizes at quilt shops, fabric stores or online.

 5. Presenting monthly report for distribution of monies from ticket sales to treasurer